elec327/elec327.github.io/lab1/index.md

 #### Part 0: Installation (optional)

 You are welcome to install TI's **Code Composer Studio** (CCS) on your own personal computers.
-There are beta versions available for both OSX and Linux, but in the past these have not supported all of the features of the Windows version installed in lab.
+The updated Launchpad you are using this semester appears to be wel supported in the Ubuntu version of CCS (as well as Windows).
+It is not yet known whether the beta OSX version is also working well.

 [**Energia**](http://energia.nu/) is a clone of the Arduino environment for the MSP430.
 We will not use the Java-based approach used by Arduino, but the compiliing and device programming